What Colors Clothes Look Best Against a Blue Background

 Finally, if you're going to wear a tie and are unsure of how to tie it properly,

-and tie it ahead of time.
+watch a YouTube videoand tie it ahead of time.
 During the shoot you can just slip it over your head and tighten it.
 Some photographers don't know how to tie ties, so you should prepare just in case.

 For a complete list of all 9 things to bring to your shoot, download my free

-Actor Headshot Checklist
+Actor Headshot Checklist.

 Make Sure Your Photographer Shoots on the Correct Backdrop